jojortz/ChartJsPrezzie/README.md

 ## How to use
 ### Chart Selection
-At the top, you can select different charts to see examples of a Line, Bar, Pie, and Doughnut chart.
+At the top, you can select different charts to see and example of a Line, Bar, Pie, or Doughnut chart.

 ### Data Control Mode
 To enable data control, click the switch below the chart.
-In the Data Control Mode, you can move the sliders to modify the data for the different chart.
-The data of the Line and Bar charts is common, whereas the Pie and Doughnut charts share data.
+In the Data Control Mode, you can move the sliders to modify the data for the different charts.
+The data of the Line and Bar charts share the same data, whereas the Pie and Doughnut charts share data.

 ## Sources
 - Chart.js Docs (https://www.chartjs.org/docs/latest/)